-- The low valued houses represent the 15th percentile of the properties in that category, therefore there are only 15% of the properties in these categories that have a lower value.
+- 1. The low valued houses represent the 15th percentile of the properties in that category, therefore there are only 15% of the properties in these categories that have a lower value.
 The mid value houses are the median of the properties in the category.
 The high value houses represent the 85th percentile of the properties in these categories, therefore only 15% of the properties in these categories have a higher value. - 2.
-In the rural sector properties have been broken down into land use categories.
-Properties in all categories apart from section, rural house and rural property lifestyle, represent the 15th percentile, the 50th percentile and the 85th percentile.
-The only exception to this is that there are only two properties classified as arable land not irrigated so both properties have been listed. - 3.
+Since there is no differentiation for the rural properties from a rating perspective, the rural samples start at \$1.0m and increment in \$0.5m steps. - 3.
 The estimated rate does not include rates collected by the Mackenzie District Council on behalf of the Canterbury Regional Council. - 4.
 The rural rates do not include any rural water supply charges on community facilities rates or marketing and economic development rates.